Suguru-Tokuda/SwiftBasics/MyPlayground.playground/TRAININGMEMO.md

 We can solve this dependency using protocol Storage.
 In this way, **Handler** can use this abstract protocol without caring for the kind of storage used.
 With this approach, we can change easily from a filesystem to a database.

 ```

 protocol Storage {
 func save(string: String)
 }

 class FileSystemManager: Storage {
 func save(string: String) {
 // Open a file in read-mode
 // Save the string in this file
 // Close the file
 }
 }

 class DatabaseManager: Storage {
 func save(string: String) {
 // Connect to the database
 // Execute the query to save the string in a table
 // Close the connection
 }
 }

 class Handler {
 let storage: Storage
 // Storage types
 init(storage: Storage) {
 self.storage = storage
 }

        func handle(string: String) {
            storage.save(string: string)
        }

 }

 protocol Storage {
 func save(string: String)
 }

 class FileSystemManager: Storage {
 func save(string: String) {
 // Open a file in read-mode
 // Save the string in this file
 // Close the file
 }
 }

 class DatabaseManager: Storage {
 func save(string: String) {
 // Connect to the database
 // Execute the query to save the string in a table
 // Close the connection
 }
 }

 class Handler {
 let storage: Storage
 // Storage types
 init(storage: Storage) {
 self.storage = storage
 }

        func handle(string: String) {
            storage.save(string: string)
        }

 }

 ```

 **Dependency Inversion Principle** is very similar to the **Open-Closed Principle** the approach to use, to hae a clean architecture, is decoupling the dependencies.
 You can achieve it abstract layers.

+# Architecture

+1. MVC
+2. MVVM
+3. MVVMC
+4. VIP
+5. MVP
+6. VIPER

 # Clean Architecture